-New Balance shoes are well known for running true to fit, and this has not been left out in the New Balance 530.
-Apart from its right-sizing, the overall fit of the shoe is further kept in place by its classic lacing system which keeps the feet snugly to support various types of movement.
+Apart from its right-sizing, the overall fit of the New Balance 530 is further kept in place by its classic lacing system which keeps the feet snugly to support various types of movement.
 Most reviews of the New Balance 530 show on feet observers enjoying every step they take on the comfy sneaker.

 Keeping up with the tradition of the All-American brand, the New Balance 530 retains the simple looks and memorable appearance of the 1990s running shoes with its excellent mix of suede leather and mesh materials in the upper and the smooth rubber outsole and New Balance 530 ENCAP midsole cushioning.
 All these materials combined give the shoe the needed flexibility and fit without sacrificing breathability.